joshspicer/joshspicer-com-new/_posts/2018-06-28-root-pixel-1-verizon.md

 permalink: root-pixel-1
 ---

-> I own a "Verzion edition" Pixel 1 that, up until last month, couldn't be rooted due to
-> its locked bootloader.
-This article outlines the steps I eventually took to get my device rooted.

-<h2>Intro</h2>

-I bought a new Pixel 1 on Ebay a couple months ago for testing an Android app i'm developing.
-To my surprise, the phone I got in the mail was not the unlocked Google version I thought I ordered (with an unlocked bootloader), but rather the locked down
+I bought a new Pixel phone on Ebay a couple months ago for testing an Android app i'm developing.
+To my surprise, the phone I received in the mail was not the unlocked Google version I thought I ordered (with an unlocked bootloader), but rather the locked down
 Verizon version.
 <br><br>
 I was hoping to eventually root the device in order to play around with some pentesting tools (specifically Frida).
 Sadly, I wasn't able